LakeinLove/Mage-The-Awakening/Lexicon/Social Manoeuvring.md

 A successful roll opens one Door.
 An exceptional success on this roll opens two Doors.
 Failure imposes a cumulative –1 on all further rolls with the same victim; the Storyteller can also worsen the impression level by one (if she does the player takes a Beat).
 If failure lowers the impression level to “hostile,” the persuading character had better find some way to improve his chances.

-If your character knows one of his victim’s Aspirations or Obsessions, he can use that to his advantage.
+If your character knows one of his victim’s Aspirations or [[Obsessions]], he can use that to his advantage.
 He has to present a clear path to her goal, and the steps he’ll take to help her achieve it.
 Doing so opens one Door.
 If the stated opportunity presents itself and the persuading character doesn’t help, two Doors close.

 ## Failure